GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-mini-apps/index.md

 ## Serving

 Rather than being served piece by piece as separate resources, mini apps are served as encrypted packaged apps, that is, as archives that contain all resources in just one file.
-Unlike regular Web apps, they are also not served from the particular origin of the mini app creator, but from the super app provider directly.
+Unlike regular web apps, they are also not served from the particular origin of the mini app creator, but from the super app provider directly.
 They can still access APIs from the servers of the mini app creator, but the core resources (commonly referred to as the app shell), must be served from the super app